Rohan-R07/NoteApplicationProto/README.md

-# 📓 Note App with Room DB + Jetpack Compose
+# 📓Simple Basic Note App with Room DB + Jetpack Compose

 A simple and elegant Note-taking app built with **Jetpack Compose**, **Room Database**, and **Material 3**.
 This app allows users to manage dynamic records with smooth UI interactions and a modern design system.